tal-gerbi/cs-for-leetcode-interviews/theory/trie.md

 A **trie**, also called a **Prefix Tree**, is a rooted tree used to represent a set of strings.
 Strings in the tree start at the root node, with each node containing a mapping between the next character to the next node.
 The special character "_" marks the end of the string.

 ## Implementation
-Implementation of a prefix tree is pretty straightforward, so I'm not going to elaborate.
+Implementation of a trie is pretty straightforward, so I'm not going to elaborate.
 You can find my implementation under the `data_structures/` directory.

 | Operation    | Description                       | Time | Space |
 |--------------|-----------------------------------|------|-------|